railwayapp/docs/src/docs/reference/app-sleeping.md

 ## Caveats

 - There will be a small delay in the response time of the first request sent to a slept service (commonly known as "cold boot times")
-- [Private Networking](/reference/private-networking) does not currently work with App Sleeping
 - For Railway to put a service to sleep, a service must not send _outbound_ traffic for at least 10 minutes.
 Outbound traffic can include telemetry, NTP, etc. Inbound traffic is excluded from considering when to sleep a service.
 - Enabling App Sleeping will apply the setting across all [Replicas](/reference/scaling#horizontal-scaling-with-replicas)
 - Slept services still consume a slot on our infrastructure, enabling App Sleeping de-prioritizes your workload and in remote cases, may require a rebuild to re-live the service.